 The three sections of the exhibition are curated by Pilvi Kalhama, Päivi Karttunen and Henna Paunu.

-Artists features in the first section, Human, space and encounters: Ville Andersson, Miroslaw Balka, Hans-Christian Berg, Marcus Eek, Eric Freeman, Anne-Karin Furunes, Susanne Gottberg, Tommi Grönlund & Petteri Nisunen, Annika von Hausswolff, Hannaleena Heiska, Pekka Jylhä, Anish Kapoor, Ola Kolehmainen, Leena Luostarinen, Ryan McGinness, Leena Nio, David Nash, Mimmo Paladino, Jaume Plensa, Pauno Pohjolainen, Aurora Reinhard, Heli Rekula, Nina Roos, Janne Räisänen, Mari Sunna, Anna Tuori and Marianna Uutinen.
+Artists features in the first section, Human, space and encounters: Ville Andersson, Miroslaw Balka, Hans-Christian Berg, Marcus Eek, Eric Freeman, Anne-Karin Furunes, Susanne Gottberg, Tommi Grönlund & Petteri Nisunen, Annika von Hausswolff, Hannaleena Heiska, Pekka Jylhä, Anish Kapoor, Ola Kolehmainen, Leena Luostarinen, Heikki Marila, Ryan McGinness, Leena Nio, David Nash, Mimmo Paladino, Jaume Plensa, Pauno Pohjolainen, Aurora Reinhard, Heli Rekula, Nina Roos, Janne Räisänen, Mari Sunna, Anna Tuori and Marianna Uutinen.